 - SNC-Lavalin was charged with bribery — fraud and corruption.
 They have something of a history of alleged bribery.
 These bribery charges are what Justin Trudeau and his henchmen were trying to abate on behalf of their friends, SNC-L.

 - SNC-L was a huge financial donor to the Liberal Party.
 They’re fully ensconced in and well-connected with Liberals and Quebec — both politically and commercially.
 They were charged last year with making illegal donations almost entirely to the Trudeau Liberals.
 To pretend Trudeau and Liberals weren’t afraid of losing political donations is silly.
 So yeah, politics.

 - Trudeau allegedly admitted that his political seat was on the line, should the bribery and corruption charges against SNC-L not be dropped.
 Liberals love nothing if not power.
 He and/or others indicated that the Liberals needed this switcheroo to help them win the next election.
 They also indicated the need to win seats in the Quebec provincial election.
 The quest for political power is written all over this.

-- Trying to get an Attorney-General to reverse her decision for obviously political reasons, or reasons which speak to the economic ramifications of a decision, which Jody Wilson-Raybould contends, is literally the definition of political corruption.
+- Trying to get an Attorney-General to reverse her decision for obviously political reasons, or reasons which speak to the economic ramifications of a decision, which Jody Wilson-Raybould contends, is literally the definition of political corruption, to some minds.

 - Liberals have been here before.
 During the Liberal Party sponsorship corruption scandal, the biggest corruption scandal in Canadian history, the country rightly wondered whether the corruption was systemic — something ingrained in the entirety of the Party.
-It seems it was.
+It seems it just might have been.